 Vegan Yogurt Cake is a fluffy, light, and moist dairy-free and eggless cake inspired by the classic French treat gâteau au yaourt.
 Easy to prepare with just a whisk and two bowls, this "anytime" vegan cake recipe is perfect in its most basic form while also providing opportunity for endless flavor variations.

-Simple, golden, fragrant cake that's so lovely it needs no frosting, no decoration, and no special occasion to be enjoyed.
+Simple, golden, fragrant yogurt cake that's so lovely it needs no frosting, no decoration, and no special occasion to be enjoyed.
 The whole concept does feel very French, doesn't it?

 Jump to: